 🥘 Ingredients

-- Add the eggs to a large bowl.
-Using a hand mixer on medium speed, beat the eggs until light and foamy, about 5 minutes; set aside.
+- Add the eggs to a large bowl and using a hand mixer on medium speed, beat the eggs for 5 minutes, until light and foamy.
+Set aside.

 - In another large bowl, combine 5 cups of the flour, confectioners’ sugar, and baking powder.
 Stir with a whisk to combine.
 Set aside.

-- On low speed, gradually beat in the vegetable shortening and extracts until the mixture resembles fine crumbs.
+- On low speed, gradually beat the vegetable shortening and extracts until combined.
+Gradually mix in the beaten eggs.

-- Meanwhile, in a small bowl, combine the confectioner’s sugar, milk and extracts until smooth.
+- While the cookies are baking, make the icing.
+In a small bowl, combine the confectioner’s sugar, milk and extracts until smooth.
 As soon as cookies are removed from the oven, quickly dip two or three times into the glaze.

 - Place on a wire rack with wax paper beneath it to drain and immediately top with sprinkles.
 Let dry 24 hours.
 Place in airtight containers to store.